Google 3-Pack Fast Facts

 - You can have an impact on your positioning through hiring a partner who understands both national branding organizations and mobile-local search imperatives.
 Sometimes a local business will appear ahead of a national brand in the 3-Pack simply because following steps 1-5 is easier for operators of one or two storefronts.

-But maintaining detailed data and managing reviews for hundreds or thousands of locations does not have to be daunting.
-Select a partner who has the expertise and resources to audit, update, clean, and optimize your local-level data -- on an ongoing basis and at scale.
+Maintaining detailed data and managing reviews for hundreds or thousands of locations does not have to be daunting.
+Select a partner who has the expertise and resources to audit, update, clean, and optimize your local-level data — on an ongoing basis and at scale.
 Tasks like ensuring local data accuracy and consistency and managing multiple reviews for multiple locations can be outsourced cost-effectively.